jacobvsdanniel/LORE/README.md

 - Step 2: Curation

-Option A - your own list
+Option A - Your own list
 ```
 # Inspect the <semantics_candidate_file> created in step 1
 # Create your curated list of key semantics, see ./examples/Key-Semantics_semantics.csv